ericvids/wolfmidi/README.md

   - See setup requirements below.
 - Microsoft GS Wavetable Synth (meh)

-A real MT-32 (or CM-32L/CM-64) should also work, by playing Roland's [MTGM.MID](https://www.roland.com/us/support/by_product/all/general_apps_tools/508451ba-ab7a-44bb-979c-a4097dfe1142/) utility on it before launching ECWolf.
+A real MT-32 (or CM-32L/CM-64) should also work, by playing Roland's [MTGM.MID](https://www.roland.com/us/support/by_product/all/general_apps_tools/508451ba-ab7a-44bb-979c-a4097dfe1142/) utility on it before launching the game.
 (I don't have an MT-32, but other users say that Munt is very close.)

 *_To use any VSTi for MIDI playback, you will need to do the following:_
   - Setup [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).